jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

     b.	sbin
     c.	etc
     d.	conf
-18)	What is the directory where all system binaries are stored?
+18)	What is the directory where all the essential command binaries are stored?
     a.	bin
     b.	sbin
     c.	usr/sbin